pkdone/practical-mongodb-aggregations-book/src/examples/simple-examples/unpack-array-group-differently.md

  * __Unwinding Arrays.__ The `$unwind` stage is a powerful concept, although often unfamiliar to many developers initially.
 Distilled down, it does one simple thing: it generates a new record for each element in an array field of every input document.
 If a source collection has 3 documents and each document contains an array of 4 elements, then performing an `$unwind` on each record's array field produces 12 records (3 x 4).

  * __Introducing A Partial Match__.
-The current example pipeline scans all documents in the collection and then filters out unpacked records where `orderdate = 2020`.
-If the pipeline executed this filter as the first stage, it would incorrectly produce some result order records outside of 2020 for customers who have been shopping for multiple years.
-However, you can still improve the pipeline by including an additional 'partial match' filter for orders made in 2020, at the start of the pipeline.
-The aggregation would leverage an index (on `orderdate`), resulting in a partial rather than full collection scan.
-This extra filter stage is beneficial if the input data set is large and many customers didn't have any orders in 2020.
+The current example pipeline scans all documents in the collection and then filters out unpacked products where `price > 15.00`.
+If the pipeline executed this filter as the first stage, it would incorrectly produce some result product records with a value of 15 dollars or less.
+This would be the case for an order composed of both inexpensive and expensive products.
+However, you can still improve the pipeline by including an additional 'partial match' filter at the start of the pipeline for products valued at over 15 dollars.
+The aggregation could leverage an index (on `products.price`), resulting in a partial rather than full collection scan.
+This extra filter stage is beneficial if the input data set is large and many customer orders are for inexpensive items only.
 This approach is described in the chapter [Pipeline Performance Considerations](../../guides/performance.md).